aws/amazon-ec2-metadata-mock/docs/usage.md

 Available Commands:
-  help            Help about any command scheduledevents Mock EC2 Scheduled Events spotitn         Mock EC2 Spot interruption notice
+  help            Help about any command scheduledevents Mock EC2 Scheduled Events spot            Mock EC2 Spot interruption notice

 ...
 ```
 commands are designed as follows:
 * Run independently from other commands
-  * i.e. when AEMM is started with `scheduledevents` subcommand, `spotitn` routes will **NOT** be available and vice-versa
+  * i.e. when AEMM is started with `scheduledevents` subcommand, `spot` routes will **NOT** be available and vice-versa
 * Local flag availability so that commands can be configured directly via CLI parameters
     * With validation checks
 * Contain additional `--help` documentation